Europa Ohne Ende

 Group Exhibition

-Nadja Verena Marcin’s video artwork The Great Dictator is showcased at the Bath House of the Winds during the 17th Athens Digital Arts Festival, Tāctus, from Oct 13–17, 2021.
+The work “The Great Dictator” is presented at the Bath House of the Winds, Museum of Modern Greek Culture, as part of the 17th Athens Digital Arts Festival, Tāctus.

 NEUSTART Kulturstipendium for Nadja Verena Marcin